Gilwyad/mailnesia.com/README.md

  - Custom SMTP server implemented in perl using AnyEvent::SMTP.
 Event based, using only one thread.
- - Website implemented using AnyEvent::FCGI and Mojolicious, powered by Nginx web server.
+ - Website implemented using Mojolicious, powered by Nginx web server.
  - Emails are stored in a PostgreSQL database
  - Hosted on a virtual private server with SSD storage